Search⌘ K

 • Context-aware suggestions: Completions are informed by the current file, open tabs, imported modules, project structure, and other signals that are assembled into a structured context window before being sent to the LLM.

-An example of AI code assistant
+An example of an AI code assistant

-An example of AI code assistant
+An example of an AI code assistant

 Requirements

-Clearly scoping requirements (functional and non-functional) is one of the most critical steps in any system design interview.
-These will inform both the resource estimation later in this lesson and the architectural choices explored in the next lesson. ...
+Clearly scoping requirements (functional and nonfunctional) is one of the most critical steps in any system design interview.
+These will inform both the resource estimation later in this lesson and the architectural choices explored in the next lesson.